Leeft/three-sprite-texture-atlas-manager/README.md

 ### TODO ###

-I don't use this module myself at the moment, so PR's are welcome.
+I don't use this module myself at the moment, so further development on this isn't happening.
+PR's are welcome.

 * Better usage documentation, right now it may not be obvious how to release and reallocate new nodes properly.
 * Documentation plus examples for the higher level `Label` and `LabelIcon` ES2015 modules.